Charcoal Lab: The Dilute Black Labrador Retriever

 Experienced breeders of show (yellow, black, chocolate) Labs that are well-versed in dog breed genetics can control against the dilute gene in future litters of puppies.
 They do this by maintaining careful breed records and carefully matching parent dogs to avoid the contribution of two dilute “little d” genes.

-Newer breeders that are learning the purebred breeding craft may inadvertently produce charcoal Lab puppies until they develop a more complete genetic map for their breeding stock.
+Newer breeders that are learning the purebred breeding craft may inadvertently produce these grey Lab puppies until they develop a more complete genetic map for their breeding stock.
 And some breeders deliberately create charcoal Lab puppies using that same genetic map.

 Working Versus Show Labrador Retriever Charcoal Dogs